REF Open Access Requirements

 For articles and conference proceedings published from 1 January 2026 to 31 December 2028 there will be some stricter requirements:

-- They must have an open access licence (creative commons or equivalent)
+- They must have an open access licence (Creative Commons or equivalent)

 - New embargo limits will be:

-- Panel A/B 6 months
+- Panel A and B: 6 months

-- Panel C/D 12 months
+- Panel C and D: 12 months

 If a paper spans the boundaries of panels the longer embargo may be respected.